 The mental health pandemic is already happening.
 Affordable and free therapy is our vaccine, but when will the government acknowledge that and start making changes?
 How many people do we have to lose to suicide before they wake up and start investing in mental health services properly?

-Telling people to drink more water and go for a walk just doesn't cut it anymore.
 You wouldn't tell someone with a broken arm to just cheer up and meditate so why say it to those with mental illnesses?
 They're just as, if not, more critical.

-For those experiencing dark days and feel like there's no way out, hold on.
+For those experiencing dark days and feeling like there's no way out, hold on.
 As someone who truly didn't want to see her 25th birthday and felt like things would never improve, I promise you it can.

 This Matt Haig quote helped me when it felt like there was no way out.

-“You will one day experience joy that matches this pain.
+“You will one-day experience joy that matches this pain.
 You will cry euphoric tears at the Beach Boys, you will stare down at a baby’s face as she lies asleep in your lap, you will make great friends, you will eat delicious foods you haven’t tried yet, you will be able to look at a view from a high place and not assess the likelihood of dying from falling.
 There are books you haven’t read yet that will enrich you, films you will watch while eating extra-large buckets of popcorn, and you will dance and laugh and have sex and go for runs by the river and have late-night conversations and laugh until it hurts.
 Life is waiting for you.
 You might be stuck here for a while, but the world isn’t going anywhere.
 Hang on in there if you can.
 Life is always worth it.”